Oxford Row Coach

 Taster Days

-Taster Days start earlier than normal course days to allow for the extra tuition.
-They are usually incorporated into the beginning of a new course when first timers are starting their rowing.
-Occasionally, if there is a long gap between courses, Taster Days may be offered as a one-off but this is exceptional as it is difficult to achieve viable (and reliable) numbers – usually eight.
+Occasionally, if there is a long gap between courses, Taster Days may be offered as a one-off but this is exceptional as it is difficult to achieve viable (and reliable) numbers.

-A typical Taster Day will take around 4-5hrs, starting on a rowing machine (an ergometer or ergo), progressing to a Tank session (an indoor facility which mimics rowing, next to a swimming pool).
+A typical Taster Day will take around 3-4hrs, starting on a rowing machine (an ergometer or ergo) and progressing to a Tank session (an indoor facility which mimics rowing, sitting next to a swimming pool).
 I have found that the extra skills and instruction required to organise an outing on the water are too demanding on the first day.
 Those seeking a one-off taste of rowing will be invited back to have a water session on a subsequent date.
-The cost of a Taster Day is a modest £30 – refundable against the cost of a full course (2020 cost – £150).
+The cost of a Taster Day is a modest £30 – refundable against the cost of a full course (2024 cost – £180).

 Schedule